 Fair dealing (Section 29.1) allows you to make copies of images that are copyright protected for the purposes of research, private study, education, parody, satire, criticism, and review.

 Using images in your own art work

 The Copyright Act protects substantial parts of works which implies that insubstantial parts of copyrighted images can be used.
 However, there is no clear definition of what constitutes substantial or insubstantial.
-While some contemporary artists are proponents of using any images in the practice of appropriation art (see the Appropriation Art website), such derivative works do not clearly enjoy the benefit of fair dealing.
+While some contemporary artists are proponents of using any images in the practice of appropriation art, such derivative works do not clearly enjoy the benefit of fair dealing.
 See the viewpoint of CARFAC, the Canadian Artist Representation/le Front des artistes canadiens.